charrus/mythcommflag/README.md

 The aim of this project is to offer a easy way to use [Comskip](https://github.com/erikkaashoek/Comskip).
 This needs to be built and installed first.

-Just copy the comskip.ini and src/mythcommflag.py to /usr/local/bin and use:

-`/usr/local/bin/mythcommflag-wrapper.py --jobid "%JOBID%"`

-as the Commercial Detection Command on the "General Backend Settings -> Job Queue (Global)" page in the MythTV Setup web (port 6544)

 This is very much work in progress.

 [![PyPI - Version](https://img.shields.io/pypi/v/mythcommflagwrapper.svg)](https://pypi.org/project/mythcommflagwrapper)